docker/docs/datacenter/ucp/3.0/guides/admin/configure/ucp-configuration-file.md

 The `ucp-agent` service uses a configuration file to set up UCP.
-You can use the configuration file in different ways to set up your UCP swarms.
+You can use the configuration file in different ways to set up your UCP cluster.

-- Install one cluster and use the UCP web UI to configure it as desired, extract the configuration file, edit it as needed, and use the edited config file to make copies to multiple other swarms.
+- Install one cluster and use the UCP web UI to configure it as desired, extract the configuration file, edit it as needed, and use the edited config file to make copies to multiple other cluster.
 - Install a UCP cluster, extract and edit the configuration file, and use the CLI to apply the new configuration to the same cluster.
 - Run the `example-config` command, edit the example configuration file, and